By Canada specialist Jon

 Whale watching in the Bay of Fundy

 The stretch of water between Nova Scotia and New Brunswick provides a summer feeding ground and nursery for humpback, minke and finback whales.
 You can head out on a boat trip to see them from either side of the bay.
-From the deck, you observe them up close feeding on plankton, spraying plumes of water and smashing their tails onto the water.
+From the deck, you observe them from a safe distance feeding on plankton, spraying plumes of water and smashing their tails onto the water.

 The plankton attracts large schools of herring and mackerel, which in turn brings dolphins, seabirds and seals to the bay.
 Your on-board guides are experienced naturalists who can help to spot and identify the different species, as well as telling you about the bay’s geology and history.